jsteenbeeke/jsteenbeeke.github.io/recruiters/about-beverages.md

 ### Sure!

 I'm not much of a beer drinker.
 Single Malt Scotch is more my thing.

-If you want to offer me Scotch you should check out the section about [bribes](/recruiters/bribes).
+And no, you don't have to offer me Scotch.

 ## Dude, forget about the drink, we're just trying to be friendly because we want to talk to you

 I am well aware of the social subtext of the phrase "let's have coffee", I'm being intentionally obtuse because I have better things to do than talk to all ten million recruiters and HR persons who consider me a match for their job opening.

-Unless of course you're offering a [bribe](/recruiters/bribes).